snakajima/firebase-startup-kit/README.md

 ## Purpose

-This is a start-up kit for any project, which uses Firebase, React.js and Material-UI.
+This is a start-up kit for a Firebase web project, which uses React.js and Material-UI.

 ## Instruction